leonhard-s/Py2DM/README.md

 - The maximum ID limit of 999'999 is not enforced.

-- Floating point values may be used as material ID0s by default.
+- Floating point values may be used as material IDs by default.

   You can set the `allow_float_matid` flag to False to quietly discard floating point materials in the mesh: